jacobcoro/Inter-Planetary-Flash-Cards/README.md

 Please stay tuned for more updates and detailed explanations for users and developers.

 For now, to use the app:
-1)	Download the whole github repository,
+1)	Download the whole github repository

-2)	Install the python libraries: pip install -r /path/to/requirements.txtinstall
+2)	Install the python libraries: pip install -r your/path/to/requirements.txt

 3)	Run the IPFC_main.py file